-Mother nature, most amazing and the biggest color pallet serves us with a variety of hues and colors.
+Mother nature, most amazing and the biggest color pallet serves us a variety of hues and colors.
 Be it your home garden, park or a tourist spot, the colors stimulate our brain more than anything else around.
 While browsing those flowers, butterflies, birds you may feel spellbound.
 The mesmerizing and hypnotizing power of colors can be soothing, arousing and nostalgic.

 Then you suddenly realize that Zinnia, Poppy, Rose, Lilly, Tulip with RED hues are grabbing and centralizing your attention.
 Oh!
 Red is your favorite color?
 What about your wardrobe?
 Are hues of Red dominating in your life?
 From clothes to the wall, cars to flowers one color that attracts us most is definitely our favorite color.
 What Does your favorite color predict about you, your strength, weakness?
 Positivity or negativity involved with that?
 We need to know about color psychology to find all the answers!

 Disclosure- Clicking some of the pics here may take you to Amazon Shopping Page.
 Your purchase may help in running this blog, not costing you a dime.
 So, Happy "Cyber Monday Deal Week" and A "Merry Christmas"!

 Colors are familiar and comforting.
 One of the first things we learn as very young children, even before we learn how to read, write or count is color.

 Newton observed that color is not inherent in objects.
 Rather, the surface of an object reflects some colors and absorbs all the others.
 We perceive only the reflected colors.